ellliewilson/ellliewilson.github.io/_pages/about.md

   - /about.html
 ---

-TEST Welcome!
+Welcome!
 I'm Ellie Wilson, a 3rd-year PhD Student in Bioengineering at Temple University.
 My research delves into the impacts of lower-limb exoskeletons on gait with a focus on biomechanics and cognition.
 Currently, I am working on my pre-dissertation project with Dr. Daniel Jacobs in the [Robotics in Interdisciplinary Science and Engineering (RISE) Lab](https://sites.temple.edu/rise/).
 Prior to starting my graduate career, I received my B.S. in Biomedical and Health Sciences Engineering from the University of North Carolina - Chapel Hill in 2016.

 My latest project harnesses virtual reality as a rehabilitation tool for treadmill walking.
 This experiment investigates how virtual environments can promote congruence between perceived internal models of self-motion and self-selected walking speed.
 Through this work, I aim to establishing a connection between digital representations for locomotion and physical outcomes that may assist individuals with disabilities.